 Undergraduate: Major, Minor

 If you have a passion for writing and critical thinking, the English department is where creative, analytical minds can thrive.
 A degree in English gives graduates the ability to write and communicate at an expert level.
-You'll learn to write with purpose, applying the craft to persuade or inform with confidence in your message.
+You will learn to write with purpose, applying the craft to persuade or inform with confidence in your message.
 We live in a world where the ability to communicate through the written word is crucial.
-Whether you’re preparing for a career in law, media, journalism, creative, teaching, anything; an English degree will equip you to read, write and think critically, leading to limitless career paths and potential.
+Whether you are preparing for a career in law, media, journalism, creative, teaching, anything; an English degree will equip you to read, write and think critically, leading to limitless career paths and potential.

 - ENG 218 Literature and Medicine